S Corp vs LLC: How much self-employment tax can I save with an S Corporation?

 Alright – now to show you how much you could expect to save if you convert to an S-Corp, particularly from an LLC taxed as a sole proprietor.

-Besides that 2.9% medicare tax, there can be an additional medicare tax when your income is above a certain level.
-For married people earning $250k and filing jointly, or making $125k and filing separately, or single filers earning 200k.
+Besides that 2.9% Medicare tax, there can be an additional Medicare tax when your income is above a certain level.
+This is relevant for married people earning $250k and filing jointly, or making $125k and filing separately, or single filers earning 200k.

 That is the great dilemma for business owners – how low of a salary can you take.

 On one hand, you’ll hear advice telling you that you should be paying yourself what you’d make at another job doing this… Except for that whole problem that you’re a SMALL BUSINESS and the net profits might be totally different than someone else doing the same job for a larger corporation.

 Then you have others that say you should be deciding salary amount based on a percent of your net profit – adjusting the salary as your business fluctuates.